-Here's an alphabetical guide of the best bars and nightclubs, plus a few gay-popular restaurants and cafés, in Fort Lauderdale as well as the neighboring city of Wilton Manors, which has quite a few of Broward County's GLBT establishments.
-Also check out the Fort Lauderdale Gay Resorts and Hotels Guide, and the Fort Lauderdale/Wilton Manors Gay Guide (with top GLBT attractions in Broward County).
+Here's an alphabetical guide of the best bars and nightclubs, plus a few gay-popular restaurants and cafés, in Fort Lauderdale as well as the neighboring city of Wilton Manors, which has quite a few of Broward County's LGBT establishments.
+Also check out the Fort Lauderdale Gay Resorts and Hotels Guide, and the Fort Lauderdale/Wilton Manors Gay Guide (with top LGBT attractions in Broward County).

 Keep in mind that Fort Lauderdale is less than an hour's drive from most parts of Miami.
 Check out the Miami and South Beach Gay Nightlife Guide for more ideas on where to party and dance in that area.
 It's an even shorter drive (about 45 minutes) to Palm Beach County, where you'll also find some fun gay hangouts (more neighborhood-style spots that cater to locals, but they're very friendly).
 See the West Palm Beach and Lake Worth Gay Nightlife Guide for details.

-A mainstay gay video and sports bar of the Wilton Manors scene, the Alibi Wilton Manors (2266 Wilton Dr., Wilton Manors, 954-565-2526) is a must for many a bar-hopping tourist and local.
+A mainstay gay video and sports bar of the Wilton Manors scene, Georgie's Alibi (2266 Wilton Dr., Wilton Manors, 954-565-2526) is a must for many a bar-hopping tourist and local.
 The popular hangout is spacious and nicely laid out, with a big patio, and it's also a very popular option for light dining (sandwiches, salads, and the usual bar and comfort foods).

 What's not to like about a bar whose website menu lists "Naked Guys" right at the top?
 Yup, Boardwalk Bar (1721 N. Andrews Ave., 954-463-6969), which fringes Wilton Manors, is all about dudes who happen to perform nude - the club often draws actors from Fort Lauderdale's prolific gay porn industry.
 If you're more into regular guys off the street, check out Wednesday's amateur strip contests.
 This is a classic gay stripper bar, with pole dancers, lap dances, and all the usual fun.
 It's a clean and nicely kept place, but the cover charges and spendy drink prices are a turnoff for some.
 Hey, it's all about the entertainment at this place.